edmundhung/remix-sandbox/.github/README.md

 ## Required setup

-As most of the remix package is served from a private registry.
+As most of the remix packages are served from a private NPM registry.
 Codesandbox cannot install the required packages without your `REMIX_TOKEN`.
 Here is how you can set it up:

 1. Look for the **server control panel** on the left sidebar.
 If you couldn't find it, you are properly not looking at your own sandbox.
 Fork it first.
 2. On the **Server Control Panel**, look for the **Secret Keys** section.
 Add a new secret with the name `REMIX_TOKEN` and put your license on the value field.
 Submit it by clicking **Add Secret**.